marouenbg/Bioinformatics/README.md

 - The tilt angle,

-- The helix length in aminoacids number,
+- The helix length in amino acids number,

 - The helix length in Angstrom,